panda-lsy/More-bows/README.md

 - The Legia Bow still shoots arrows at weird angles.
 I'll fix this once the mod is completely ported over.
 - ~Run optipng over all assets.
 Figure out if anything can be done to the .JPEGs without losing any quality.~ Still working on the mod icon, but mostly done!
 - Find out if there were ever any translations of this mod.
+- Check and update any assets that have mutated too much over the years.
 - More stuff I still need to write down here!

 Licence: